 Just over two months ago, Adam Sobel of The Cinnamon Snail – one of New York City’s most popular food trucks and the reigning Vendy Cup champion – made the shocking announcement that they would be calling it quits from the streets of New York.
 Cinnamon Snail had won four Vendy Awards for their big, bold, vegan flavors, garnering long lines at lunch time no matter what neighborhood in the city they parked.

 So why did they pull the plug on this hugely popular food truck?
 Adam discussed the decision with Grub Street, and recently he appeared on WNYC’s Brian Lehrer Show alongside Street Vendor Project director Sean Basinski.
-In short, Adam expressed his frustration current permit system for mobile food vendors in New York City.
+In short, Adam expressed his frustration with the current permit system for mobile food vendors in New York City.

 “It’s so shady,” Sobel told WNYC.
 “It’s almost like buying drugs on the street.”